jdcloudcom/en/documentation/Networking/Application-Load-Balancer/Best-Practices/Deploy-HTTPS-Service-with-ALB.md

-# Configure to deploy HTTP listener
+# Deploy HTTPS service by load balancer

 ## Preparation and planning